-Remove the older Ubuntu upgraded system files using below command
+Remove the older Ubuntu upgraded system files using the below command

 sudo apt-get autoremove

-Clean the obsolete Ubuntu server files using below command:
+Clean the obsolete Ubuntu server files using the below command:

 sudo apt-get autoclean

 There is no harm in running these commands multiple times in a day except rebooting.
-However, it’s recommended to perform upgrades and cleanups at least once a week.
+However, it’s recommended to perform upgrades and cleanups at least once weekly.
 Especially the security upgrades that keep the server healthy.

 Automating Ubuntu Maintenance using CRONTAB

-The command lines previous need to be manually executed via SSH.
+The command lines previously needed to be manually executed via SSH.
 This could be easily eliminated using CRON job automation.

-Basically, we will set up a rule that will tell the Ubuntu cloud server when to execute a set of pre-defined commands.
-This commands basically update, upgrade and also clean and remove the old
+We will set up a rule that will tell the Ubuntu cloud server when to execute a set of pre-defined commands.
+These commands basically update, upgrade and also clean and remove the old.